Not sure if Cinnaholic is right for you?

 Potential Mitigations

-• Your attorney should always verify the corporate structure disclosed in Item 1 to ensure there are no undisclosed controlling entities.
+• Your attorney should always confirm the corporate structure disclosed in Item 1 to ensure there are no undisclosed parent or controlling entities.

 Citations: Not applicable